Event schema

 action?: string; // e.g. 'click'

-value?: number; // numeric value, used for LTV modeling
+value?: number; // numeric value for customer-defined scoring

 }